-After A’s, I took up 3 separate part-time jobs while awaiting for University.
+After A’s, I took up three separate part-time jobs while awaiting University.

-The first was an admin assistant at an international school, which paid me $7/hour.
+The first was as an admin assistant at an international school, which paid me $7/hour.

 I was initially elated, given that it was a stone’s throw away from my place.

-However, the job turned out to be extremely different as initially promised, as it moulded into a real-life nightmare.
+However, the job turned out to be extremely different than initially promised, as it moulded into a real-life nightmare.

-I decided to leave as it wasn’t worth it, but realised that they have set unreasonable terms to a contract I’ve unknowingly signed for.
+I decided to leave as it wasn’t worth it but realised that they have set unreasonable terms to a contract I’d unknowingly signed for.